-The Program continued providing technical assistance to the Subrecipients with the preparation and courtesy reviews of the procurement packages for Goods Acquisition, Construction Services, Inspection Services and Design and Build Services.
-Guidance was provided related to the evaluation and negotiation processes of purchases and requests for proposals.
+During the reporting period, the Puerto Rico Department of Housing (PRDOH) continued providing technical assistance and support to the Subrecipients with the preparation and courtesy reviews of the procurement packages for Goods Acquisition, Construction Services, Inspection Services and Design and Build Services.
+Guidance was also provided related to Uniform Relocation Act Real Property Acquisition process.

 To this date, the Subrecipients have awarded or contracted twenty-five (25) procurement processes for different services.
-Regarding the construction related activities, three (3) projects have their Design and Build Services either contracted or awarded.
-Also, 10 of 17 projects that require PM or Inspection Services have these professional services awarded or contracted.
-Subrecipients have been working on gathering information for the Determination of Environmental Review Level.
-As of September 30, 2022, 4 of 18 projects have their Environmental Reviews completed, 4 additional projects have completed the review by the Puerto Rico State Historic Preservation Office (SHPO), and 2 are pending for their SHPO review to be completed.
-The PRDOH has offered to assist Subrecipient entities with the preparation of the environmental assessments of six (6) projects that have confronted challenges and delays in the acquisition of professional environmental services.
-Due to the unforeseen delays encountered by the Subrecipients in the acquisition of the professional and construction services, the Program forecast is that at least ten (10) projects will start construction on next quarter.
+The program completed the acquisition of four (4) properties that will be rehabilitated to serve persons with developmental and/or physical disabilities.
+As of December 31, 2022, eight (8) of eighteen (18) projects have their Environmental Reviews completed and two (2) additional projects have completed the review by the Puerto Rico State Historic Preservation Office (SHPO).
+The PRDOH started the technical assistance to the Subrecipient entities for the preparation of the environmental assessments of six (6) projects that have confronted challenges and delays in the acquisition of professional environmental services.
+Due to the unforeseen delays in the evaluation and development of the procurement processes and contracting processes the project start dates have been postponed to Q1 2023.

 This Report Period Cumulative Actual Total / Expected

 Total Total

-of Total Labor Hours 1337 4011/0
+of Total Labor Hours 4070 8081/0